Heide Solveig Göttner

 Heide Solveig Göttner (born 1969 in Munich) is a German fantasy writer.

 Life

-Heide Solveig Göttner grew up in Munich.
+Göttner grew up in Munich.
 She began writing at a young age.
-She studied English studies, American studies and political science at the Ludwig-Maximilians-Universität.
+She studied English studies, American studies and political science at LMU Munich.
 She won a literature scholarship of Munich in 1992.
 She has been working as a foreign language lecturer since 1997.
 Her fantasy novels are based on the history and mythology of Sardinia.
 Göttner combined reading from her books with music.

 Heide Solveig Göttner lives with her Sardinian boyfriend in Freiburg im Breisgau.